 Tip: In the high season it gets very crowded – take the tram either early in the morning or in late evening.

 If you do not enjoy public transport so much (I know..
 Always fuzzy and loud) then take a walk in Alfama.
 Its small romantic streets will bring you centuries ago, away from the whole tourist Lisbon.
 They say the best way to explore Alfama is to get lost there, so be sure to follow that saying – you won’t be disappointed.

 5. Gaze at 25 of April Bridge

 The first time I saw the bridge it reminded me of that in San Francisco.
-This is not a coincidence – it was actually built by an american company, which constructed San Francisco–Oakland Bay Bridge.
-I recommend to take a look at the bridge at sunset or in the evening when the lights go on.
+This is not a coincidence – it was actually built by an American company, which constructed San Francisco–Oakland Bay Bridge.
+I recommend taking a look at the bridge at sunset or in the evening when the lights go on.
 A perfect location would be Rio Maravilha at LX factory bar.

 6. Go to a viewpoint

 Lisbon’s superb natural setting, spread across seven hills facing the Tagus River, offers a network of terraces from which to contemplate the beauty of the city.
 Called “miradouros” or viewpoints, they’re usually located at the highest points of each hill, and all have spaces to sit and rest.
 Some even have cafes serving snacks and light refreshments.